 Local Farms – discuss production problems and milk subsidies with a traditional Normandy milk farmer.
 Explore ethical and practical issues of mass production on your visits to the local pig and chicken farms.

-You’ll find a long list of other visit options on our website including: post office, bakery, vet, bank, social security office, hotel, hypermarket, even a stud farm.
+You’ll find a long list of other visit options for this school trip on our website including: post office, bakery, vet, bank, social security office, hotel, hypermarket, even a stud farm.
 We supply worksheets and any additional information needed.
 Some visits may require entry fees to be paid.

 In the evenings